Andreall99/Causal-Inference-of-Local-Accommodations-on-Housing-Prices-in-Lisbon/README.md

 ## 3. Model Definition

-This work will consist of two files.
-The "Time Series" file will correspond to the study conducted on the municipality of Lisbon, and the "Data Panel" file will focus on its parishes.

 Three causal models were studied, measuring the absolute and relative effect (in €/m² and %) of the supply of local accommodations (ALs) on housing prices in Lisbon.
 At the municipal level, the impact of a new AL on housing prices across the entire city is analyzed, while at the parish level, the effect is measured within the specific parish where the AL is located.
 Above are the three Models.